AllSpiceIO/generate-bom/README.md

 ### Design Reuse repositories

-For Altium projects, if you are using device sheets that are located in a different repository, you can set a list of design reuse repositories.
+For Altium projects, if you use device sheets located in a different repository, you can set a list of design reuse repositories.
 These repositories are tried in order to find device sheets that are not in the project, i.e. the first repository to contain a file that has the same name as a device sheet will be used for that device sheet.
-If you are using design reuse repositories, you MUST set a custom auth token, as the default one may not have the permissions to fetch other repositories.
+If you are using design reuse repositories, you MUST also [set a custom auth token](#custom-auth-token), as the default one may not have the permissions to fetch other repositories.

 An example for the `columns.yml` file content is: